 Even with a small body of work－ just one album, a handful of singles and freestyles－ the Harlem prodigy proved he had the talent to be the most respected MC of his era－ the true embodiment of the old adage, your favorite rapper’s favorite rapper.
 The saddest thing, then, is that we’ll never know what he was capable of; unlike fallen heroes like ‘Pac and Big, Big L was taken from us when he was on the cusp of superstardom.

 The same goes for Len Bias.
 Drafted by the defending champion Boston Celtics No. 2 overall in the 1986 NBA Draft, Bias was heralded as the answer to Michael Jordan－ an explosive, shit-talking playmaker who was poised to go toe-to-toe with MJ during the ‘90s, just as Magic and Bird battled in the ‘80s.
-Unfortunately, on the night he was drafted, the 22-year-old soon-to-be-superstar-rookie died of a cocaine overdose.
+Unfortunately, shortly after the night he was drafted, on June 19, 1986, the 22-year-old soon-to-be-superstar-rookie died of a cocaine overdose.
 And just like that, the rival MJ always needed, not to mention a natural talent who could’ve gone down as one of the ten greatest players in the history of the sport, was gone.

 Oh, what could have been…